Large-model reload stability and B200 controls

 - B200 scripts hardened (paths, size detection, error propagation).

-- New controls for overhead skipping, primary metric acceptance ranges, and large-run proof-pack guidance.
+- New controls for overhead skipping, primary metric acceptance ranges, and large-run evidence-pack guidance.

 0.3.1 is a large-run stability release.
 The memory leak fix is the kind of thing you only appreciate after you have watched a reload fallback fail repeatedly at scale: freeing GPU memory before reloading keeps 70B+ runs from turning one recovery path into a second failure.